aadilmallick/my-notes-docusaurus/docs/AWS/AWS-amplify.md

 Amplify.configure(outputs);
 ```

+> [!NOTE]
+> This file is incredibly important because without it, the frontend has no idea how to query the provisioned cloud resources.

 It's regenerated automatically every time you deploy (sandbox or cloud), so treat it like a build artifact — don't hand-edit it.